 Dr. Eli Gazala was an active partner and founder in the construction and planning of Clalit’s Child Health Center, Beer-Sheva and served as its first Medical Director for more than 20 years.
 He completed his fellowship in General Academic Pediatrics and received his MPH degree at Johns Hopkins University in Baltimore, specializing in ADHD diagnosis and treatment.
 Gazala was a senior staff member of the Division of Pediatrics at Soroka Hospital and served as a lecturer tutor and examiner for medical students from the International Medical School at Columbia University in New York.
 He is a member of the Board of the Israel Ambulatory Pediatrics Association and served as the Pediatric Coordinator of the School of Continuing Studies at the Faculty of Health Sciences, Ben Gurion University.
 Gazala is a member of the American Society for Ambulatory Pediatrics (APA) and the Johns Hopkins University Alumni Association.

 Dr. Zachi Grossman is a primary care pediatrician.
 He established IPROS, the Israel Pediatric Research in Office Setting Network in 1995, and is currently the director of the Network.
-Grossman was president of the Israel Ambulatory Pediatric Association, and today he serves as Secretary General.
+Grossman was president of the Israel Ambulatory Pediatric Association, and today he serves as Chairman of the Israeli Pediatric Assosiation.
 He has published more than 30 papers in international journals and chaired various Israeli guideline committees on the acute otitis media, community acquired pneumonia’ urinary tract infection and obesity.
 Grossman is currently the scientific director of the European Pediatric Research in Ambulatory Setting Network affiliated with the European Academy of Pediatrics.
 He graduated Hadassah Medical School in Jerusalem completed his pediatric residency at Hadassah Hospital.

 Professor Jacob Kuint has served as the Director of Pediatrics, Maccabi Healthcare Services, since 2012 and is Professor of Pediatrics at the Sackler Faculty of Medicine, Tel-Aviv University.
 Kuint is a specialist in Neonatology and the author of 120 articles in this field.
 He was the head of the Neonatal Department at Sheba Medical Center from 1993-2012 and a community pediatrician for Maccabi since 1991.